 a.
-When Customs notification service is requested advise the pilot to contact Canada's Private Aircraft Program for Customs (CANPASS) at 888-226-7277 and include CANPASS in the remarks section of the flight plan.
-If the pilot informs that he/she has contacted CANPASS, place CANPASS in the remarks section of the flight plan.
-Process outbound flight plans in accordance with Chapter 6 and subparas 7-4-3d and e.
+When Customs notification service is requested, advise the pilot to contact Canada's Private Aircraft Program for Customs (CANPASS) at 888-226-7277 and include CANPASS in the remarks section of the flight plan.
+If the pilot informs that he/she has contacted CANPASS, place CAN-PASS in the remarks section of the flight plan.